Book Appt. Call Now

 Liver Cirrhosis

-Cirrhosis of the liver is a late-stage liver disease in which good liver tissue is gradually replaced by scar tissue.
-This is the outcome of long-term, chronic hepatitis.
-Hepatitis is a type of liver inflammation that can occur for a variety of reasons.
-When inflammation persists, your liver attempts to repair itself through scarring.
-But too much scar tissue inhibits your liver from functioning normally.
-The final step is chronic liver failure.
+Cirrhosis of the liver is a stage of liver disease in which healthy liver tissue has been gradually replaced with scar tissue.
+This is a result of long-term, chronic hepatitis.
+Hepatitis is inflammation in your liver, which has many causes.
+When inflammation is ongoing, your liver attempts to repair itself by scarring.
+But too much scar tissue prevents your liver from working properly.
+The end stage is chronic liver failure.

 Symptoms